adelgadoal-stack/BESTTAXA-ADDA-CANC-Pipeline/README.md

 This workflow was adapted and modified by Andrés David Delgado Aldana for the taxonomic classification of full-length 16S rRNA PacBio HiFi sequences.
 It integrates classifications obtained from Greengenes2, GTDB and SILVA, applying a minimum confidence threshold of 0.80 and the priority order GG2 → GTDB → SILVA.

+## Methodological origin and citation

+BESTTAXA is an R-based implementation adapted from the “besttax” taxonomic prioritization strategy of the PacBio HiFi-16S-workflow.
+The underlying strategy prioritizes Greengenes2, GTDB, and SILVA and evaluates species-level assignments before genus-level assignments.

+This repository provides an implementation for integrating taxonomic classifications generated with QIIME 2 `classify-sklearn`, using updated reference classifiers and an additional fallback procedure.

+If you use the implementation provided in this repository, please cite BESTTAXA and acknowledge the original PacBio HiFi-16S-workflow.

 ## Taxonomic Assignment Methodology

 The “best taxonomy” approach implemented in this repository was inspired by the strategy used in PacBio’s HiFi-16S-workflow (Pacific Biosciences).